microsoft/pai/contrib/samba-aad-server/README.md

 PAISMBUSER|Create new local samba account for PAI to use PAISMBPWD|Password for new samba account

-- Access samba in domain-joined windows system.
+- Access samba with domain-joined windows system.
 In windows file explorer, input:
 ```
 \\<server address>
 ```
 This will show two folders: data and home.
-Data folder is a shared folder for all users, and home folder is private folder for current AD user.
+Data folder is a shared folder for all users.
+Home folder is private folder for current AD user.

 - Mount samba using personal account
 ```